better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 identity when you're taking actions on the Radicle network, like pushing commits, commenting on [issues](using-radicle/issues.md), or working with patches.
 Others can then verify those actions via your public key.

+Your identity also includes a **personal URN**, which identifies you across devices.

 Each Radicle identity also has a few required metadata fields, which determine whether it's a user or project identity:

 ```rust